tandy1229/nvim-lua/README.md

 ## Pros

 - Pure Lua script with nice speed
-- Integrated with the commandline tools like grep and [fzf](https://github.com/junegunn/fzf)
+- Integrated with the command line tools like grep and [fzf](https://github.com/junegunn/fzf)
 - Run fast with 90 plugins
 - Easy to manage the plugins with a nice structure